MisbahAwan/MRED_RCP/README.md

 a.
 Update the variable “int New_Mode_Flag” in the Verilog Tab and change it to “int New_Mode_Flag_Updated”.

 b.
-Press the “Save” button from the menu bar.
+Press the “Save and Transform” button from the menu bar.

 c.
 The transformations will run seamlessly in the backend and update the other three Tabs including Uppaal Tab, C Language Tab and the Tree Editor.